 Director Charles "Chuck" Magaha

 The Emergency Management Division of the Leavenworth County Sheriff's Office is responsible for coordinating all four phases of emergency management with federal, state and local governments, as well as private sector businesses and institutions.
-Coordination is inclusive of all jurisdictions within Leavenworth County and County agencies such as the Health Department, Public Works, the Council on Aging, the Geographical Information office and the Appraiser's Office.
+Coordination is inclusive of all jurisdictions within Leavenworth County and County agencies such as the Health Department, Public Works, the Council on Aging, the Geographical Information Systems office and the Appraiser's Office.

 The four phases of Emergency Management are: